 Merrifield, Hammel help Royals to 4-2 victory over Red Sox

-Whit Merrifield drove in the go-ahead run in the seventh inning, Eric Hosmer hit a two-run homer and the Kansas City Royals beat the Boston Red Sox 4-2 on Monday night for their eighth win in nine games Merrifield, Hammel help Royals to 4-2 victory over Red Sox Whit Merrifield drove in the go-ahead run in the seventh inning, Eric Hosmer hit a two-run homer and the Kansas City Royals beat the Boston Red Sox 4-2 on Monday night for their eighth win in nine games Check out this story on USATODAY.com: https://usat.ly/2sKaZDT Boston Red Sox Hanley Ramirez congratulates Jackie Bradley Jr. at home plate after hitting a two-run home run in the fourth inning of a baseball game against the Kansas City Royals at Kauffman Stadium in Kansas City, Mo., Monday, June 19, 2017.
+Jackie Bradley Jr. is congratulated in the dugout after hitting a two-run home run in the fourth inning of a baseball game against the Kansas City Royals at Kauffman Stadium in Kansas City, Mo., Monday, June 19, 2017.
+Boston Red Sox Hanley Ramirez congratulates Jackie Bradley Jr. at home plate after hitting a two-run home run in the fourth inning of a baseball game against the Kansas City Royals at Kauffman Stadium in Kansas City, Mo., Monday, June 19, 2017.

 Add your comments below